SandroMiguel/eslint-config-cecilia/README.md

 #### Optional - Override Rules.

-Use the `eslint.config.js` If you want to override or extend the config:
+Use the `eslint.config.js` if you want to override or extend the config:

 For more information, see "[Configuring Rules](https://eslint.org/docs/user-guide/configuring#configuring-rules)" in the ESLint Help.